Mental Health Facilities Ironton, OH

 Ramey Estep Homes Inc - 18.1 miles from Ironton, OH

 Ramey Estep Homes Inc is a mental health facility in Rush, KY, located at 2901 Pigeon Roost Road, in the 41168 zip code.
 Ramey Estep Homes Inc provides residential treatment.
-Ramey Estep Homes Inc provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents.
-Ramey Estep Homes Inc also supports people with trauma and people requiring dual diagnosis treatment.
-Some other services available at Ramey Estep Homes Inc include case management, suicide prevention services and housing services.
+Ramey Estep Homes Inc provides group therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents.
+Ramey Estep Homes Inc also supports people requiring dual diagnosis treatment and people with trauma.
+Some other services available at Ramey Estep Homes Inc include education services, psychosocial rehabilitation services and integrated primary care services.

 Learn More